 25) Losing Sight of the Real Goal

-Vanity metrics… they make you feel like you’ve just won an Oscar for your phenomenal work.
+Vanity metrics can make you feel like you’ve just won an Oscar for your phenomenal work.

-When you log in to the Facebook Ads Manager, you’ll get a chance to binge on vanity metrics: impressions, click-through rate, cost-per-click…
+When you log in to the Facebook Ads Manager, you’ll get a chance to binge on all sorts of vanity metrics: impressions, click-through rate, cost-per-click…

-None of these metrics matters if they fail to contribute to your ultimate goal – sales.
+None of these metrics matters, however, if they don’t contribute to your ultimate goal – sales.